ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/handlePromise.Facade.md

 ▸ `Readonly` **running**(): `boolean`

-Checks if there are active promises.
+Checks that there are active promises.

 #### Returns